 But they are perfect to be used for a little teapot vase centerpiece and together they make a lovely flower arrangement for my table.

 I love using vintage (or simply old) tableware as creative containers for a fresh flower arrangement.
-It ads a bit of sentimental value and makes the floral arrangement a bit more unique and original.
-And since the vase is already a point of interest, the flowers can be fairly simple and easy going.
+It adds a bit of sentimental value and makes the floral arrangement a bit more unique and original.
+And since the vase is already a point of interest, the flowers can be fairly simple and easygoing.

 What flowers to Use in a Teapot Centerpiece